leon-kj/kswo_navi/README.md

 ## Starting the application
 Start the VITE frontend server with `npm start` for a dev server.
 The server should be available under [https://localhost:5173](https://localhost:5173).
 Start the backend with `node server/server.js`.
-Note that the backend won't get access to a database, as the db is running locally on my personal machine.
+Note that if the database and backend files aren't set up properly, the backend won't work.